 Why Perfume Is the Last—and Perhaps Most Important—Frontier in Clean Beauty

 “Transparent” would seem the perfect word to describe a bottle of perfume—you can see right through it.
-But few products available in the US are less transparent than perfume, actually: The term “fragrance” is, by design, a bucket into which beauty companies can put whatever ingredient they want, without having to disclose it on the label.
-When you see “fragrance” listed, unexplained, on any cosmetics label—not just on perfumes, but also skin cream, shampoo, body wash, lipstick, anything—it’s important to know that it could include any number of some 3,000 potential cosmetic ingredients, some toxic, some not.
+But few products available in the US are less transparent than perfume: The term “fragrance” is, by design, a bucket into which beauty companies can put any ingredient they want, without having to disclose it on the label.
+When you see “fragrance” listed, unexplained, on any cosmetics label—not just on perfume but also on skin cream, shampoo, body wash, lipstick, anything—it’s important to know that it could include any number of some 3,000 potential cosmetic ingredients, some known or suspected to harm health, some not.

-The only thing you know for sure is that for some reason, the manufacturer of that product doesn’t want you to know what’s in it, says GP: “The term ‘fragrance’ has become a way for corporations to hide ingredients, from phthalates, parabens, potential endocrine disruptors and carcinogens, to anything toxic they don’t want to list on the label.”
-What began as a term to keep perfume formulas a trade secret has evolved into this chemical dumping ground.
+The only thing you know for sure is that the manufacturer of that product doesn’t want you to know what’s in it.
+“The term ‘fragrance’ has become a way for corporations to hide ingredients, from phthalates, allergens, and potential endocrine disruptors and carcinogens to anything toxic they don’t want to list on the label,” says Gwyneth.
+What began as a term to keep perfume formulas a trade secret has evolved into a legal chemical dumping ground.

 The Hidden List of Chemicals

-“Consumers shouldn’t trust a company that’s not being transparent,” says Nneka Leiba, deputy director of research at the Environmental Working Group (EWG).
-Accordingly, if the list of ingredients on a label includes “fragrance” and doesn’t break out what’s in that fragrance, don’t assume that all of those hidden ingredients are safe: The Campaign for Safe Cosmetics (a coalition of some 100 organizations including EWG, all advocating transparency in the personal care industry) commissioned independent laboratory tests on 17 bestselling fragrances, and found an average of 14 hidden chemicals in each.
+Accordingly, if the list of ingredients on a label includes “fragrance” and doesn’t break down what’s in that fragrance, don’t assume that all those hidden ingredients are safe: The Campaign for Safe Cosmetics (a coalition of some 100 organizations, including the EWG, all advocating for transparency in the personal-care industry) commissioned independent laboratory tests on 17 bestselling fragrances and found an average of 14 hidden chemicals in each.

 How Much Are We Absorbing?